• Skip to main content

 Taxi scam (that’s almost redundant).

-In many countries, they don’t have meters.
+In many countries, there aren’t meters.
 Ask the price before getting in.
 Is that round trip or one way?
 Per person or taxi?
 Don’t jump in and say “Take me” because they will do just that.

-If you are traveling with luggage, ask if there are any fees for it.
+If you are traveling with luggage, ask whether there are any fees.
 Ask what the total will be.
 And then only pay that.
 NEVER pay until you reach your destination.

 MAKE SURE you have the correct name and address of where you are going.
 In other words, do not jump in a taxi and say the “Royal.”
 It’s not uncommon for a large city to have a Royal Hotel, a Hotel Royal, Royal B&B, The Royal Inn… Get the idea?
 You want to go to the Royal Hotel, 600 Main Street.
 Then if they take you to a different location, you know something funny is going on.

-In general, get some form of receipt.
-Writing down the taxi number in view of the driver can also keep their motives pure.
+In general, get a receipt of some kind.
+Writing down the taxi number in the driver’s view can also keep their motives pure.
 Your phone probably has a camera.
 Take a picture of the license plate, taxi number, driver, or all three.
-Never shove your camera in someone’s face taking a picture.
+Never shove your camera in someone’s face while taking a picture.
 Do it discreetly.

 NOTE: Another reason I travel with only carry-on luggage is it fits in the taxi with me.
 If I do have to leave a cab early, I have everything with me.
 The power is on my side.